Art & Design

 Take a step back in time as you wander through the Tokugawa Art Museum's extensive and spectacular exhibitions.
 The core of the collection was donated by a direct descendant of the first Tokugawa shogun and includes a priceless collection of art objects, furnishings, and heirlooms.

-As well as that astonishing work of literary art, there are a further nine other designated National Treasures and many more highly important works for you to discover.
+Including the astonishing literary work "The Tale of Genji," there are 10 designated National Treasures and many more highly important works for you to discover.

 Among the collection, you can see more than 12,000 items including swords, armor, Noh costumes, and lacquer.
 Handed down through the Tokugawa clan, the museum is uniquely blessed with an incredible wealth of historical information.

 The permanent collection is the Symbol of the Warrior with an extensive focus on the samurai and important artifacts pertaining to their lives and crafts.
 Elaborate and fierce-looking armor, powerful katana swords, ornate saddle and stirrups, and even clothing for firefighting are exquisitely maintained and displayed.

 Other exhibits in the permanent collection include formal and common furnishings and objects from the daimyo lord's residence, tea ceremony utensils, and artifacts from the patronage of Noh theater.

 As a visitor to the museum, you also have access to the nearby Hosa Bunko library that houses a huge literature collection that has been passed down through the generations of the Owari Tokugawa family.
 There are 3,000 volumes from the first shogun's personal library.

 Painting the palettes of the seasons